 WWF Volunteer Programme - what's it all about?

 Overall, WWF wants to provide you with an insight into the world of conservation work on the ground, in the field.
-In doing so it hopes and believes that you will be inspired and motivated by what you see and what you do, and that you will carry this through the rest of your life.
+This could be an assignment with a WWF project in an extremely rural and isolated community or it could be with a local WWF office combining visits to the field.
+Whatever the context, WWF hopes and believes that you will be inspired and motivated by what you see and what you do, and that you will carry this through the rest of your life.

 Volunteers will be drawn from a vast range of backgrounds and, while you must have previously demonstrated some type of commitment to the goals of WWF, you are not required to be pursuing a career in conservation.

 Currently, we are able to offer a placement to approximately 30-35 young people each year.

 During your placement, you will be integrated into a WWF team to work on conservation initiatives in line with the objectives of the project or programme you are engaged with.

 An example of such a project is the establishment of a new protected area where you'll be involved with a range of activities such as the collection of field data, consultations with local communities, building infrastructure support.

 What is wanted in return

 The volunteer programme is designed to have an impact far beyond the individual young people who are directly involved.

 If selected, you will be asked to create compelling stories, pictures and possibly videos and other digital communications about your experiences.